Huancayo: Location

+Climate

+Huancayo has a subtropical highland climate (Köppen: Cwb) characterized by mild days, cold nights, and distinct wet and dry seasons.

+The total annual precipitation is 660 millimeters (26.0 inches).
+Huancayo receives the majority of its precipitation during the wet season, which spans from November to March.
+The dry season, from May to September, sees significantly reduced precipitation, with June and July being the driest months, receiving only around 5 mm of precipitation.

+Daytime temperatures are relatively constant throughout the year, with all months having average high temperatures close to 20 C. The dry season has significantly colder nights than the wet season, with temperatures regularly dropping to freezing, while low temperatures average above 6 C during the wet season.

 Demographics

 According to the National Census of 2007, the three main districts of Huancayo have a total population of about 340,000.
 However, the continuous settlement area have already reached periurban districts, resulting in the agglomeration's population to be at least 380,000 people.
 Amerindian and Mestizos (Amerindian and Spanish ancestry) are the two largest ethnic groups in the city.
 Asian (mainly descendants of Japanese and Chinese immigrants) and European descendants are important minority groups.